Table of contents

 Permits and Paperwork:

-A special use permit is required for anyone having a wedding, elopement, or commitment ceremony within the park boundaries.
-This permit costs $150, and there is an additional $50/hour charge for larger parties that require a park monitor.
-Ceremonies can be scheduled up to a year in advance and no sooner than 21 days prior.
-The park has a great resource page for anyone interested.
-There is also a separate photo permit required for your photographer, but we at Seeking Venture Photo cover it as part of our package!
+To have a wedding, elopement, or commitment ceremony within Yosemite National Park boundaries, you’ll need a special use permit.
+This permit costs $150, with an additional $50/hour charge for larger parties requiring a park monitor.
+Ceremonies can be scheduled up to a year in advance but no sooner than 21 days prior.
+The park offers a resource page with detailed information for interested couples.

-You are required to confirm the location of your ceremony on your application, so please review this list and consult your photographer beforehand.
-You can take photos anywhere in the park, but ceremony locations are limited depending on the size of your party.
-Also, keep in mind that sites are reserved on a first-come, first-served basis, so the earlier you reserve, the better.
+When applying for your permit, you must confirm the location of your ceremony, so please review the list of approved sites and consult your photographer beforehand.
+While you can take photos anywhere in the park, ceremony locations are limited based on the size of your party.
+Additionally, sites are reserved on a first-come, first-served basis, so the earlier you reserve, the better.

 Special notes: